San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bengals stats and trends

+- Cincinnati has played 12 games, with six wins against the spread.

-- The Bengals have been underdogs by 1.5 points or more five times this season and are 3-2 ATS in those matchups.
+- The Bengals are 3-1 ATS when underdogs by 2 points or more this year.

-- Cincinnati has eclipsed the over/under in 50% of its opportunities this season (six times in 12 games with a set point total).
+- Cincinnati's games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).

-- Cincinnati is 4-4 against the spread and 5-3 overall when the team amasses more than 319.4 yards.
+- In games that Cincinnati churns out more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.

 - The Bengals have turned the ball over five more times (19 total) than the 49ers have forced a turnover (14) this season.